 c) Make a list of different professionals who make up the multidisciplinary team in your organisation and who could be involved in the provision of services for those who have experienced domestic violence (this will vary depending upon where you are based).

 d) Do you think that everything is fine?
-If you would meet Mary 7 years later, what would you believe would be her situation?
+If you would meet Mary 7 years later, what could be her situation then?
 List various possible scenarios and the likelihood that they will occur.

-The answers to thoses tasks can be found in the corresponding sections of this module.
+The answers to those tasks can be found in the corresponding sections of this module.

-Friends and family became aware that I was drinking too much too regularly and confronted me about it, and I did see a psychologist a few times.
-I was so desperately upset and anxious most of the time.
+Friends and family became aware that I was drinking too much too regularly and confronted me about it, so I did see a psychologist a few times.
+I was desperately upset and anxious most of the time.
 I felt awful so I self-medicated with alcohol.
-I never drank when I went out or when I was with company.
+I never drank when I went out or when I had company.
 But once I was inside my front door, I would pour myself a glass of wine and often I couldn’t stop until I fell into bed after cleaning the house for hours almost obsessively.

-My private care physician helped me finally to understand that I suffer from Post-traumatic stress disorder (PTSD) that needs to be treated and managed with medication and therapy.
-It was a relief really to have someone identify it as PTSD and start to explore options for treatment with me.
-I am beginning to gain more of a sense of control, that things are not so hopeless, and that in time I will not feel so exhausted and overwhelmed.
+My private care physician helped me to finally understand that I suffer from post-traumatic stress disorder (PTSD) that needs to be treated and managed with medication and therapy.
+It really was a relief to have someone identify it as PTSD and to start exploring options for treatment with me.
+I am beginning to gain more of a sense of control.
+Things are no longer hopeless, and I have hope that over time I will not feel so exhausted and overwhelmed.
 I have been somewhat immobilised by the tiredness.
 I felt I couldn’t plan for the future because I just didn’t have any energy.
 I really can’t say I have been happy or that I have enjoyed life for a very long time.
 All I have been able to manage is to keep putting one foot in front of the other to keep life together.

 b) Is this an unusual course of events?

-c) What finally made the difference for Mary to feel better?
+c) What did finally make the difference for Mary to feel better?

 d) What did Mary find helpful when her physician spoke with her and why was this helpful?

-The answers to thoses tasks can be found in the corresponding sections of this module.
+The answers to those tasks can be found in the corresponding sections of this module.

 Adapted from a case study from RACGP (2014): Abuse and Violence: Working with our patients in general practice